Hirak78Das/TaskManagementRESTAPI/docs/README.md

 Firstly, install these tools to run the program:

+Note: This project does not use Maven or Gradle for building the program.
+All dependencies are managed manually.

 - **Java 17 or higher**
   Download from the [Oracle Java Downloads page](https://www.oracle.com/java/technologies/downloads/).
 - **MySQL Server**